tom-seddon/b2/doc/Debug-version.md

 Overridden settings are displayed with a `!` suffix.

+If there's a `MOS's view` checkbox, tick it to show the memory as would be seen by the OS's VDU drivers rather than (as is the default) by ordinary code.
+For technical reasons, this flag isn't integrated very well into the debugger or the paging override mechanism.

 ## Byte popup ##

 Most places where you see the value of a byte in the debugger UI, or